illinois-ceesd/testing/README.md

-# JustKernels
+# TEESD

+This package is the testing submodule for the CEESD _emirge_ project.
+It is designed to encapsulate the automated build & test system for the remote HPC platforms.

-This is a stand-alone library of simple computational kernels used in _PlasCom2_.
-It includes a stand-alone library of kernels and self-contained kernelized implementation of the _PlasCom2_ Equation of State (EOS).
+TEESD also includes a stand-alone library of F90 and C kernels used in NavierStokes flow solvers and EOS for ideal gases and mixtures.
 All kernels, including the EOS, are available through a C and Fortran-compatible API.
+These kernels are tested using Loopy code parsing and generated OpenCL code.

 # Clone
-> git clone https:://github.com/illinois-ceesd/justkernels
+> git clone https:://github.com/illinois-ceesd/teesd

 # Configure
 Configuration requires [_CMake_](https://cmake.org).
 Out-of-source builds are recommended.

 > mkdir /path/to/build\
 > cd /path/to/build\
-> cmake /path/to/justkernels
+> cmake /path/to/teesd

 # Build the kernels
 Fortran and C++ compilers are required to build the kernels.